 Immunizations and Health Screening Requirements

-West Liberty University requires that its students, staff and faculty be up to date on the following immunizations and skin tests.
-Students are expected to have these immunization current upon matriculation and updated as needed prior to beginning their clinical clerkships.
+West Liberty University requires that its students, staff, and faculty be up to date on the following immunizations and skin tests.
+Students are expected to have these immunizations current upon matriculation and updated as needed prior to beginning their clinical clerkships.

 |Measles-Mumps-Rubella (MMR)||Series of 2 doses.
 Dose 1 at 12-15 months or later, dose 2 at 4-6 yrs or later and at least one month apart from the 1st.|

 |Mumps||Immunization, disease or positive antibody titer in your lifetime.|